Video action recognition for lane-change classification and prediction of surrounding vehicles: Experiments

 If we analyze the results further, we find that the predictions are closely linked to the number of samples available for each class.
 In fact, as shown in Table \ref{table:dataset}, we have an unbalanced dataset which clearly affects the results.
 In Table \ref{table:confmat1} we depict the confusion matrix for the best model (Spatiotemporal Multiplier Network) and the best parameters ($x4$, $TTE=20$) including precision and recall.

 As can be observed, the highest precision/recall ratio is obtained for the NLC class which represents almost the $80\%$ of the samples.
 This correlation between the accuracy and the number of samples is also observed between the LLC and RLC classes, with a better precision/recall ratio for RLC class which contains $28\%$ more samples than LLC.
+Some of the false positives for the LLC and RLC classes are due to instances of small lateral displacements, or aborted lane change maneuvers.
+However, the number of samples for these cases is not significant enough to draw further conclusions.

-In any case, these are the first prediction results so far using the PREVENTION dataset and the ability of the proposed two-stream multiplier network to predict lane-changes 2 seconds of anticipation is remarkable compared to the ability of humans trying to perform the same task \cite{Quintanar2020}.
+In any case, these are ones of the first prediction results so far using the PREVENTION dataset and the ability of the proposed two-stream multiplier network to predict lane-changes 2 seconds of anticipation is remarkable compared to the ability of humans trying to perform the same task (see \cite{Quintanar2020} and \cite{Izquierdo2021} for more details on human performance).